 As of December 30, 2012, the Company had \$13.4 million of unrecognized tax benefits that, if recognized, would affect the effective tax rate, subject to possible offset by an increase in the valuation allowance.
-During the six months ended June 30, 2013, this amount was increased by \$0.1 million and was recorded as an adjustment to goodwill.
-Additionally, the unrecognized tax benefit amount was reduced by \$1.5 million relating to the expiration of statutes of limitations.
-This reduction in unrecognized tax benefits was recorded as a benefit from continuing operations.
+During the nine months ended September 29, 2013, this amount was increased by \$0.1 million relating to the CEI acquisition.
+This increase in unrecognized tax benefits was recorded as an adjustment to goodwill.
+Additionally, the unrecognized tax benefit amount was reduced by \$3.1 million relating to the expiration of statues of limitations. \$1.6 million of this reduction in unrecognized tax benefits was recorded as a benefit from continuing operations.
+The remaining \$1.5 million was offset by an increase to the valuation allowance.

 The Company recognizes interest and penalties related to unrecognized tax benefits in its provision for income taxes.
-During the six months ended June 24, 2012, a \$0.3 million expense was recorded related to interest and penalties.
-There was no material expense recorded during the six months ended June 30, 2013.
-The Company recorded a benefit for interest and penalties related to the reversal of prior positions of \$0.1 million and\$0.2 million for the six months ended June 24, 2012 and June 30, 2013, respectively.
-The Company believes that it is reasonably possible that as much as \$0.1 million of the liabilities for uncertain tax positions will expire within twelve months of June 30, 2013 due to the expiration of various applicable statutes of limitations.
+The Company recorded an expense related to interest and penalties of \$0.3 million and \$0.1 million for the nine months ended September 30, 2012 and September 29, 2013, respectively.
+The Company recorded a benefit for interest and penalties related to the reversal of prior positions of \$0.1 million for the nine months ended September 30, 2012 and a benefit for interest and penalties related to the reversal of prior positions of \$0.2 million for the nine months ended September 29, 2013.
+The Company believes that no material amount of the liabilities for uncertain tax positions will expire within twelve months of September 29, 2013.

 The Company is subject to taxation in the U.S., various state tax jurisdictions and various foreign tax jurisdictions.
 The Company's tax years for 2000 and later are subject to examination by the U.S. and state tax authorities due to the existence of net operating loss ("NOL") carryforwards.
-Generally, the Company's tax years for 2006 and later are subject to examination by various foreign tax authorities.
+Generally, the Company's tax years for 2002 and later are subject to examination by various foreign tax authorities.

 In assessing the Company's ability to realize deferred tax assets, management considers, on a periodic basis, whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-As such, management has determined that it is appropriate to maintain a full valuation allowance against the Company's U.S. Federal, combined state, and certain foreign deferred tax assets, with the exception of an amount equal to its deferred tax liabilities, which can be expected to reverse over a definite life.
+As such, management has determined that it is appropriate to maintain a full valuation allowance against the Company's U.S. federal, combined state and certain foreign deferred tax assets, with the exception of an amount equal to its deferred tax liabilities, which can be expected to reverse over a definite life.
 Management will continue to evaluate the necessity to maintain a valuation allowance against the Company's net deferred tax assets.

-A reconciliation of the total income tax provision to the amount computed by applying the statutory federal income tax rate of 35% to loss from continuing operations before income tax provision for the three and six months ended June 24, 2012 and June 30, 2013 is as follows (in millions):
+A reconciliation of the total income tax provision to the amount computed by applying the statutory federal income tax rate of 35% to loss from continuing operations before income tax provision for the three and nine months ended September 30, 2012 and September 29, 2013 is as follows (in millions):